Sint-Laureins

 Sint-Laureins (/nl/; Dutch for Saint Lawrence) is a municipality located in the Flemish province of East Flanders, in Belgium.
 The municipality comprises the towns of Sint-Jan-in-Eremo, Sint-Laureins proper, Sint-Margriete, Waterland-Oudeman and Watervliet.
 In 2021, Sint-Laureins had a total population of 6,919.
 The total area is 74.50 km^{2}.

-The Our Lady-Church in Watervliet, built in the 16th century, is called the 'Cathedral of the North'.
+The Church of Our Lady in Watervliet, built in the 16th century, is called the 'Cathedral of the North'.